coq/platform/doc/README~8.14~2022.01.md

       (<a href='https://github.com/coq-community/coqeal/issues'>bug reports</a>)
       (<a href='https://coq.inria.fr/opam/released/packages/coq-coqeal/coq-coqeal.1.1.0/opam'>opam package</a>)
     </dd>
-    <dt><b>description</b></dt><dd>This Coq library contains a subset of the work that was developed in the contextnof the ForMath EU FP7 project (2009-2013).
-It has two parts:n- theory, which contains developments in algebra including normal forms of matrices,n  and optimized algorithms on MathComp data structures.n- refinements, which is a framework to ease change of data representations during a proof.</dd>
+    <dt><b>description</b></dt><dd>This Coq library contains a subset of the work that was developed in the context<br>of the ForMath EU FP7 project (2009-2013).
+It has two parts:<br>- theory, which contains developments in algebra including normal forms of matrices,<br>  and optimized algorithms on MathComp data structures.<br>- refinements, which is a framework to ease change of data representations during a proof.</dd>
   </dl>
 </details>